DaveParillo/cisc192-reader/src/chapter1/review.rst

       .. tb-choice::
          :name: programming_1

-          is a **program** in computer science?
+         What is a **program** in computer science?

-         a planned series of events, a schedule
+         - [ ] a planned series of events, a schedule

-         - [ ] This is a definition of a program, just not in the computer science sense.
+           -   This is a definition of a program, just not in the computer science sense.

-         a translated language that is easy for the computer to understand
+         - [ ] a translated language that is easy for the computer to understand

-         - [x] This is actually called a low-level language!
+           -   This is actually called a low-level language!

-         a sequence of instructions that specifies how to perform a computation
+         - [x] a sequence of instructions that specifies how to perform a computation

            +   You can write these instructions to accomplish pretty much anything you want!

-         a general process for solving a category of problems
+         - [ ] a general process for solving a category of problems

-         - [ ] This is actually called an algorithm!
+           -   This is actually called an algorithm!

    .. tb-tab:: Q2